Introduction

 Resistance

-The opposition offered by a substance to the flow of electric current is called its resistance.
+We define resistance as the opposition a substance offers to the flow of electric current.

-A wire is said to have a resistance of 1 ohm if it releases 1 joule (or develops 0.24 calorie of heat) when a current of 1 A flows through it for 1 second.
+A wire has a resistance of 1 ohm if it releases 1 joule of energy (or develops 0.24 calorie of heat) when a current of 1 ampere flows through it for 1 second.

 A little reflection shows that second definition leads to the first definition.
 Thus 1 A current flowing for 1 second means that total charge flowing is Q = I × t = 1 × 1 = 1 coulomb.
 Now the charge flowing between A and B (See above Figure) is 1 coulomb and energy released is 1 joule (or 0.24 calorie).
 Obviously, by definition, p.d. between A and B should be 1 volt.